junxit/us-congress-code/title-15/chapter-2b/sec-78u-1.md

 ### Commission Recommendations for Additional Civil Penalty Authority Required

 Pub.
 L. 100–704, § 3(c), Nov.
 19, 1988, 102 Stat.
-4680, provided that: “The Securities and Exchange Commission shall, within 60 days after the date of enactment of this Act [Nov.
-19, 1988], submit to each House of the Congress any recommendations the Commission considers appropriate with respect to the extension of the Commission’s authority to seek civil penalties or impose administrative fines for violations other than those described in section 21A of the Securities Exchange Act of 1934 [15 U.S.C.
-78u–1] (as added by this section).”
+4680, provided that the Securities and Exchange Commission should, within 60 days after Nov.
+19, 1988, submit to Congress any recommendations the Commission considers appropriate with respect to the extension of the Commission’s authority to seek civil penalties or impose administrative fines for violations other than those described in this section.